reticulatedpines/magiclantern_simplified/modules/lua/LuaAPI.rst

-camera.metering_mode       get the current metering mode. camera.drive_mode          get the current drive mode. camera.model               get the model name of the camera. camera.firmware            get the Canon firmware version string. camera.temperature         get the temperature from the efic chip in raw units camera.state               get the current Canon GUI state of the camera (PLAY, QR, LV, etc)
+camera.metering_mode       get the current metering mode. camera.drive_mode          get the current drive mode. camera.model               get the model name of the camera. camera.model_short         get the shortened model name of the camera (e.g. 5D3). camera.firmware            get the Canon firmware version string. camera.temperature         get the temperature from the efic chip in raw units camera.state               get the current Canon GUI state of the camera (PLAY, QR, LV, etc)